egelhaus/crawlchat/front/public/blog-posts/how-to-do-basic-rag.md

 ---
 title: How to build a basic RAG
 date: 2025-08-11
-description: Learn how to make a basic RAG setup for your documents and files in its simplest form
+description: RAG answers queries from your documents by chunking, embedding, storing in a vector DB, retrieving matches, and feeding them to an LLM for context-aware responses.
 ---

 ## Introduction